-CSNN offers a comprehensive science-based and people-focused program in Natural Nutrition, qualifying graduates to use professional designations and titles.
+CSNN offers a comprehensive science-based and people-focused program in Natural Nutrition, qualifying graduates to earn professional designations and titles.
 Due to regulations in some provinces, designations and titles are determined by the province that Graduates have one or more clients in; however, all credentials hold an equivalent standard:

-- British Columbia and Ontario: R.H.N. designation, with accompanying professional title Registered Holistic Nutritionist™
+- British Columbia and Ontario: R.H.N. designation.
+Professional title Registered Holistic Nutritionist™

-- Atlantic Provinces: R.H.N. designation, with accompanying professional title Registered Holistic Nutritional Consultant™
+- Atlantic Provinces*: R.H.N. designation.
+Professional title Registered Holistic Nutritional Consultant™